 The focus and scope of the journal comprises of anything sociological, that is presenting scholarly research with a sociological perspective.
 This does not completely exclude perspectives of other disciplines; sociology is a very broad and overlapping field and submissions with overlapping perspectives will be accepted.

 Journal of the Canadian Health Libraries Association / Journal de l'Association des bibliothèques de la santé du Canada

 The Journal of Hebrew Scriptures (JHS) is an international, peer-reviewed, open access, journal established in 1996 to foster scholarly research on the Hebrew Bible, Ancient Israel’s History and cognate fields of studies.

-The OPEN ACCESS Journal of Pharmacy and Pharmaceutical Sciences (JPPS), the first in the field established in 1998, is the official journal of the Canadian Society for Pharmaceutical Sciences (CSPS).
+The Journal of Pharmacy and Pharmaceutical Sciences (JPPS), the first OPEN ACCESS in the field established in 1998, is the official journal of the Canadian Society for Pharmaceutical Sciences (CSPS).
 JPPS is a broad-spectrum, peer-reviewed, international pharmaceutical journal circulated electronically via the World Wide Web.
 Articles are published with no page charge.
-Subscription to JPPS is free of charge.
+Subscription to JPPS is also free of charge.
 Articles will appear individually as soon as they are accepted and are ready for circulation.
 For submissions, please, see the Guidelines for Authors.